 By adding some heated spice to the filling, the intriguing sweetness of the macaron shell puts out the fire.
 Have you tried these beetroot (or beet) and horseradish macarons?
 (The recipe is in Mad About Macarons).
 They’re great with bubbles or red wine as an apéritif but they also go so well with one of my favourite risotto recipes, ideal as a starter.

 Moreover, it’s a wonderful talking point at the table: once friends thought I was serving a steak tartare – as an ex-vegetarian, I was just as surprised as they were!

 Normally you’d expect the beetroot to give the risotto or macarons an earthy taste but the result is instead ever so delicately sweet.
-Try these beetroot and chocolate fondants – it’s not unlike the carrot cake idea or chocolate and zucchini/courgette cakes, where the vegetable just acts as a fun and extra squidgy ingredient.
+Try these beetroot and chocolate flourless fondants – it’s not unlike the philosophy behind carrot cake or chocolate and zucchini/courgette cakes, where the vegetable just acts as a fun and extra squidgy ingredient.
 But here, in a gluten-free macaron, it’s a colourful change!

 Fun Dishes to Impress